Alison MacGregor MBACP

 - Certificate in Counselling Concepts

-In addition to working within my private practice, I work for a national mental health charity providing counselling to adults, children and young people.
+In addition to working within my private practice, until recently I worked for a national mental health charity providing counselling to adults, children and young people.

 Professional Membership Details